yt-project/libyt/doc/HowItWorks.md

 and Python instances on each process run and execute the same piece of code.
 Python instances use `libyt` Python module to probe and read ongoing simulation data, or even request data from simulation, thus realize in situ Python analysis.
-Python instances on different processes use `mpi4py` to communicate.
+Python instances on different processes use [`mpi4py`](https://mpi4py.readthedocs.io/en/stable/)[^1] to communicate.
-Though `libyt` can call arbitrary Python modules, here, we focus on using `yt` as the core method, since it already has supported parallelism feature under `mpi4py` platform.
+Though `libyt` can call arbitrary Python modules, here, we focus on using [`yt`](https://yt-project.org/)[^2] as the core method, since it already has supported parallelism feature under `mpi4py` platform and has full features of analyzing and visualizing volumetric data.
 Every Python statement is executed inside the imported script's namespace.
 The namespace holds Python functions and objects.
 Every change made will also be stored under this namespace and will be brought to the following round.